nickspaargaren/no-google/README.md

 I don't care if youtube is broken.
 I'll may work on an efficient regex for this purpose.

-# You may want to whilelist...
+# Sites you may want to whitelist
 >0.0.0.0 recaptcha.google.com